Finn285/TodoList/README.md

 This is ToDo website.
-You can do mew marks and delete them.
+You can do new marks and delete them.